hrishim/llvl_prog1_book/src/c_syntax.md

 10
 ```

-The first code statement inside the loop checks to see if *i* is perfectly divisible by 2.
+The statement inside the loop checks to see if `i` is perfectly divisible by 2.
 All even numbers, as you know, can be divided by 2 leaving no remainder.
 The mod operator (%) divides the first number by the second and returns the remainder.
 We check if that value **does not equal 0**.
-If the condition is true that means *i* is a odd number and we use *continue* to go back to the start of the loop and execute the next iteration.
+If the condition is true that means `i` is a odd number and we use `continue;` to go back to the start of the loop and execute the next iteration.

-While using loops programmers should be careful to ensure that the loop termination condition will be met eventually.
-If that condition is not met then the loop will never exit and the program will run for ever.
+While using loops programmers should be careful to ensure that the loop termination condition will be satisfied eventually.
+If not, the loop will never exit and the program will run for ever.
 It is pretty easy to get into trouble like that when copy-pasting code :-).
 For example, here is the code to print even numbers.
 But it has a bug that makes the loop an infinite loop.
 Can you find the error and how to fix it?

 ```c
 void main() {